GSA/digitalgov.gov/content/resources/connected-government-act.md

  - "(b) Definitions.--In this section:
    - "(1) Agency.--The term 'agency' has the meaning given that term in section 551 of title 5.
-   - "{{< highlight >}}(2) Mobile friendly.--The term 'mobile friendly' means, with respect to a website, that the website is configured in such a way that the website may be navigated, viewed, and accessed on a smartphone, tablet computer, or similar mobile device.{{< highlight >}}".
+   - "{{< highlight >}}(2) Mobile friendly.--The term 'mobile friendly' means, with respect to a website, that the website is configured in such a way that the website may be navigated, viewed, and accessed on a smartphone, tablet computer, or similar mobile device.{{< /highlight >}}".

 (b) **Technical and Conforming Amendment.**--The table of sections at the beginning of chapter 35 of title 44, United States Code, is amended (NOTE: 44 USC 3501 prec.) by adding after the item related to section 3558 the following new item: